Automotive industry in New Zealand: Impact of legislation

 Government legislation has always had a major impact on the New Zealand industry.
 The first automobile legislation was the McLean Motor Car Act 1898 rushed through by McLean just before his cars were unloaded.
 It legalised the operation of motor vehicles, providing they were lit after dark, and did not go faster than 20 kilometres (12 miles) per hour.
 The Motor Cars Regulation Act 1902 followed.
 A tariff did apply to cars and car parts brought into New Zealand, although with McLean's cars there was some initial confusion as to what rate might apply.
-In 1906 local coachmakers sought an increase in the tariff to 50% for completely built up vehicles and in 1907 a 20% tariff was introduced on cars that arrived in New Zealand already assembled to protect them but there remained no duty on chassis.
+In 1906 local coach makers sought an increase in the tariff to 50 percent for completely built up vehicles and in 1907 a 20 percent tariff was introduced on cars that arrived in New Zealand already assembled to protect them but there remained no duty on chassis.